 If you opt to notify them when you enable RSS they'll receive an email that contains their unique RSS link.

-Additionally, your existing patrons can find their private RSS link on the right side of the overview section of your Patreon page.
+Additionally, your existing patrons can find their private RSS link on the right side of the My membership section of your Patreon page.
 They can copy the link provided in the card labeled AUDIO RSS LINK.

 What about new patrons?

-New patrons will see their private RSS link displayed on your thank you page!
+New patrons will see their private RSS link displayed on your welcome note!

-Additionally, just like current patrons, your new patrons will receive an email and have access to their RSS link from the overview section of your page.
+Additionally, just like current patrons, your new patrons will receive an email and have access to their RSS link from the My membership section of your page.

 Who has access to my RSS feed and my posts?